Weather of 2024: Tornadoes

+An EF4 tornado seen to the southeast of Greenfield, Iowa on May 21.

-There have been 1,768 preliminary filtered reports of tornadoes in the United States in 2024, of which at least 1,642 have been confirmed.
+There have been 1,880 preliminary filtered reports of tornadoes in the United States in 2024, of which at least 1,796 have been confirmed.
 Worldwide, at least 90 tornado-related deaths have been confirmed – 53 in the United States, 14 in China, 12 in South Africa, 5 in India, 3 in Indonesia, 2 in Mexico and 1 in Russia.

 Tropical and subtropical cyclones

 Climate change's increase of water temperatures intensified peak wind speeds in all eleven 2024 Atlantic hurricanes.

 The 2024 hurricane season saw an early flareup of activity including the earliest Category 5 storm on record, an unusual mid-season pause, and a final flareup to end the season.

 On January 1, Tropical Storm Alvaro made landfall in Madagascar.
 Alvaro would kill nineteen people.
 After a lull in activity, Cyclone Belal would form, bringing heavy wind to the islands of Mauritius and Réunion.
 A few days later, Tropical Storm Candice would form.

 Hurricane Beryl, the earliest Category 5 storm on record in the Atlantic (forming 28 June and reaching Category 5 on 1 July), broke records for rapid intensification 65 mph in 24 hours), overall strength, and location for June.
 The system killed 73 people.

-Hurricane Helene in September made landfall near Perry, Florida as a Category 4 hurricane with winds of 140 mph, Killing 251 people, making it the deadliest hurricane in the continental U.S. since Hurricane Katrina.
+Hurricane Helene in September made landfall near Perry, Florida as a Category 4 hurricane with winds of 140 mph, Killing 252 people, making it the deadliest hurricane in the continental U.S. since Hurricane Katrina.
 In the southern Appalachians, up to 30 in of rain fell, leading to the National Weather Service having to issue 34 flash flood emergencies.
 In Mount Mitchell, North Carolina, a 106 mph gust was recorded, followed by 100 mph in Alma, Georgia, and 99 mph in Perry, Florida.
 In the Tampa–St. Petersburg area, storm surge up to 7.3 ft was measured, while 12-16 ft of surge was measured in Keaton Beach and Steinhatchee, where 80 percent of buildings were destroyed.